betteriot/betteriot-principles/README.md

 Assessment criteria:
 The product will be tested for the following:
-Restricted physical access to production systems
+* Restricted physical access to production systems
-A 'first-pentest' with a follow-up action plan for resolving the results of the pentest.
+* A 'first-pentest' with a follow-up action plan for resolving the results of the pentest.
-Ability to lock devices to hardware security tokens e.g. yubikeys (This can act in place of per-device passwords/private keys)
+* Ability to lock devices to hardware security tokens e.g. yubikeys (This can act in place of per-device passwords/private keys)
-Strong physical security
+* Strong physical security
-Ability to filter by source IP on device
+* Ability to filter by source IP on device
-A working Disaster Recovery plan, Vulnerability Disclosure plan, and Breach Response Plan (Breach Response should have relevant technical, business, and legal contacts within it You should know if/when you were hacked
+* A working Disaster Recovery plan, Vulnerability Disclosure plan, and Breach Response Plan (Breach Response should have relevant technical, business, and legal contacts within it
+* You should know if/when you were hacked
-You should know what to do
+    * You should know what to do
-Disclosure Response should exist, and have relevant technical, business, and legal contacts, as well as a workflow for how to raise tickets, assess severity, etc.
+    * Disclosure Response should exist, and have relevant technical, business, and legal contacts, as well as a workflow for how to raise tickets, assess severity, etc.
-Disaster Recovery should be tested regularly e.g. to ensure backup restoration works) A planned introduction of monitoring software with alerts generated for the right people
+    * Disaster Recovery should be tested regularly e.g. to ensure backup restoration works) A planned introduction of monitoring software with alerts generated for the right people

 ## Lifecycle, provenance, sustainability & futureproofing
 Contributors: [@aallan](https://twitter.com/aallan), [@mchrisadams](https://twitter.com/mchrisadams), [@amcewen](https://twitter.com/amcewen), [@driesderoeck](https://twitter.com/driesderoeck), [@mbconsultinguk](https://twitter.com/mbconsultinguk), [@joannasaurusrex](https://twitter.com/joannasaurusrex), [@agentGav](https://twitter.com/agentGav)

+Assessment criteria: ?

 ### 27. The company MUST be clear about the expected lifetime of the product and the expected support the customer should expect.

 Assessment criteria:
 Include on the packaging of the product and on the online presence of the company a clear statement of intended lifetime and support.
 Post-lifetime support should be clearly explained ( replacement part vendor list.
 An End of Life T&C’s and End of Life actions should be well defined - including in case of bankruptcy, takeover, etc.Should include ‘what happens to my data?’ and ‘what happens to my device(s)?’